 Delaware Water Gap —

-Five minutes after me, some old family faces—people I had met and hiked with for awhile my first few weeks on trail—came in for lunch.
-We chatted for a few hours and they continued into New Jersey.
+Five minutes after me, some familiar faces from my original tramily—people I had met and hiked with for awhile my first few weeks on trail—came in for lunch.
+We hadn’t seen each other for months and so we chatted for a few hours until they continued into New Jersey.